Okroshiashvili/Data-Science-Lab/Machine Learning/README.md

 # Machine Learning

 In this folder, there are various machine learning algorithms.
-Each code file contains comments where I tried to be as detailed as possible to make code more undrstandable.
+Each code file contains comments where I tried to be as detailed as possible to make the code more understandable.

 * Supervised Machine Learning